 022. Promotes healing of purulent wounds

-2) massive seeding of tissues with microorganisms
+2) massive contamination of tissues with microorganisms

 3) the presence of foreign bodies in the wound